OpenBB-finance/OpenBB/website/content/stocks/fundamental_analysis/fmp/cash/_index.md

 ```
 usage: cash [-n N_NUM] [-q] [-h]
 ```
-Shows a detailed cash statement of the loaded company over a selctable number of years.
+Shows a detailed cash statement of the loaded company over a selectable number of years.
 Source: https://site.financialmodelingprep.com/developer/

 Note: Quarterly statements are not available under the free subscription API.